-The main objectives of this joint industry-government training and exercise were to:

-- 1. Train the participants who might be involved with incident management to be fully conversant with the process of developing action plans for a complex incident; - 2.
-Test the communication links between all stakeholders; - 3.
-Test companies' contingency plans in accordance with Namibia's NOSCP in case of an oil spill incident; and - 4.
-Expose participants to the key issues related to spill incidents.

-Once available, the final report will be published on the dedicated activity webpage.
+The main objectives of this joint industry-government training and exercise were to: (1) train the participants who might be involved with incident management to be fully conversant with the process of developing action plans for a complex incident; (2) test the communication links between all stakeholders; (3) test companies' contingency plans in accordance with Namibia's NOSCP in case of an oil spill incident; and (4) expose participants to the key issues related to spill incidents.
+The final report is available on the dedicated activity webpage.